Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Comparison to earlier mass-transfer frameworks

-For circular orbits, the GeMT-model (in the point-mass limit; Eq.~\ref{eq:orbit_averaged_semimajor_axis_points}) and the $\delta$-function model\footnote{The $\delta$-function model is not valid at low eccentricities.
-For instance, at $e=0.0$ it predicts a non-zero eccentricity derivative, becoming negative when $q>1$ and positive when $q<1$, as shown by \cite{hamers2019analytic}.} both reduce to the canonical relation for the evolution of the semimajor axis (see Sect.
-5.1 in \hyperref[paperI]{Paper~I}).
-Thus, we compare GeMT-model predictions for extended bodies (i.e., Eqs.~\ref{eq:orbit_averaged_semimajor_axis} and \ref{eq:orbit_averaged_eccentricity}) to these in the limit of point-masses (i.e., Eqs.~\ref{eq:orbit_averaged_semimajor_axis_points} and \ref{eq:orbit_averaged_eccentricity_points}) and to the ad hoc extension of the emt-model.
+For circular orbits, the GeMT (in the point-mass limit; Eq.~\ref{eq:orbit_averaged_semimajor_axis_points}) and the $\delta$-function models both reduce to the canonical relation for the evolution of the semimajor axis, with the latter predicting weaker evolution of $a$ (see also Sect.
+5.1 in \citetalias{2025arXiv250905243P}).\footnote{The $\delta$-function model is not valid at low eccentricities.
+For instance, at $e=0.0$ it predicts a nonzero eccentricity derivative, becoming negative when $q>1$ and positive when $q<1$, as shown by \cite{2019ApJ...872..119H}.} Thus, we compare GeMT-model predictions for extended bodies (i.e., Eqs.~\ref{eq:orbit_averaged_semimajor_axis} and \ref{eq:orbit_averaged_eccentricity}) to these in the point-mass limit (i.e., Eqs.~\ref{eq:orbit_averaged_semimajor_axis_points} and \ref{eq:orbit_averaged_eccentricity_points}) and to the ad hoc extension of the emt model.
 For eccentric orbits, we also include the $\delta$-function model.
 In the general case of extended bodies, the ejection point is taken to be the $L_1$ Lagrangian point.
 For the $\delta$-function and emt models, we adopt the prescriptions derived by \cite{2007ApJ...667.1170S} (Eq.
-A15 in their Appendix A) and \cite{hamers2019analytic} (Eq.
-40 in their Appendix A; hereafter `Low-$f_{\rm don}$' model), respectively.
+A15 in their Appendix A) and \cite{2019ApJ...872..119H} (Eq.
+40 in their Appendix A; hereafter ``low-$f_{\rm don}$'' model), respectively.
 Table~\ref{tab:colormaps_parameters_2} summarizes the relevant parameters for all examples.

-\subsection{Circular Orbits}
+\subsection{Circular orbits}

-In Figure~\ref{fig:colormap_semimajor_axis_circ}, we plot the secular rate of change of the semimajor axis as functions of mass ratio $q$ and accretion efficiency $\beta$, in the limit of circular orbits.
-In the general case of extended bodies (Eq.~\ref{eq:orbit_averaged_semimajor_axis}), the GeMT-model accounts for the effects of anisotropic ejection and accretion on the orbital evolution, resulting in deviations from the classical RLOF picture.
+In Figure~\ref{fig:colormap_semimajor_axis_circ}, we plot the secular change rate of the semimajor axis as functions of mass ratio $q$ and accretion efficiency $\beta$, in the limit of circular orbits.
+In the general case of extended bodies (Eq.~\ref{eq:orbit_averaged_semimajor_axis}), the GeMT model accounts for the effects of anisotropic ejection and accretion on the orbital evolution, resulting in deviations from the classical RLOF picture.
 Specifically, both the parameter space for orbital widening and the intensity of the blue region increase (Fig.~\ref{fig:colormap_semimajor_axis_circ}).
-As a result, $q_{\rm trans,a}$ shifts to higher values (e.g., from $q_{\rm trans,a} = 1.28$ to $q_{\rm trans,a} \approx 1.89$ for $\beta = 0$), while the bluer regions in the figure indicate stronger orbital widening compared to the point-mass model.
+As a result, $q_{\rm trans,a}$ shifts to higher values (e.g., from $q_{\rm trans,a} = 1.28$ to $q_{\rm trans,a} \approx 1.89$ for $\beta = 0$), while the bluer regions in the figure indicate stronger orbital widening compared to the point-mass limit.